 The following strict height limits apply at IBC:

-- Internal walls and structures - up to 7m.
-Please note: 50% of stand width only rule applies to any structures above 4m in height - see Skyline Zone section below.
+• Internal walls and structures - up to 7m.
+Please note: 50% of stand space width rule applies to any structures above 4m in height - see Skyline Zone section.

-- Hanging banners - maximum rig height of 7m from floor level (i.e. top of the banner / truss at 7m).
-Please note: 50% of stand width only rule applies to any banners above 4m in height - see Skyline Zone section below.
+• Hanging banners - maximum rig height of 7m from floor level (i.e. top of the banner / truss at 7m).
+Please note: 50% of stand width rule applies to any banners above 4m in height - see Skyline Zone section.

-IBC must be notified if any part of your stand structure (excluding rigged hanging banners) is expected to be higher than 4m so that account can be taken during the allocation of space.
+IBC must be notified if it is expected that any part of your stand structure (excluding rigged hanging banners) will be higher than 4m, so it can be taken into account during the allocation of space.
 If you plan to build above 4m, the tall area of the stand (anything above 4m and up to 7m) will be classed as being in the Skyline Zone.
-When reviewing stand plans, our appointed Stand Plan Inspection agency Abraxys will only approve tall structures where the view of other stands is not unduly affected.
+When reviewing stand plans Abraxys will only approve tall structures where the view of other stands is not unduly affected.

 CEILING DRESSING - HALL 1 STANDS

-The tops of all stands in Hall 1, (except stands directly below the balcony line), are clearly visible to all guests visiting the Balcony Suites located on the mezzanine level of the hall and are also clearly visible from the upper decks of double decker stands.
-It is the therefore a show requirement that the tops of all stands in Hall 1 (except stands directly below the balcony line) to be finished off in a neat and tidy manner, hiding all unsightly cabling, wiring and raw woodwork using a suitable and permissible material such as flame-retardant muslin.
+The tops of all stands in Hall 1 are clearly visible to all guests visiting the Balcony Suites located on the mezzanine level of the hall and are also clearly visible from the upper decks of double decker stands.
+It is the therefore a show requirement that the tops of all stands in Hall 1 to be finished off in a neat and tidy manner, hiding all unsightly cabling, wiring and raw woodwork using a suitable and permissible material such as flame-retardant muslin.
 For more information, see Permissible Stand Building Materials.

 DEMONSTRATIONS & PRESENTATIONS